defcronyke/gitcid/README.md

 ---

+Some power tools for use with [`git`](https://git-scm.com):

+- Quickly deploy new `git` remotes using `ssh` and `rsync` that you can push to, with `gitcid` tools activated inside them.
+- Quickly commit, push, or clone `git` repos, and add `gitcid` tools inside them.
+- The `gitcid` tools live inside each local or remote `git` repo, you can add them to any of your existing repos with one command.
+- When you add `gitcid` to your repo, it gains built-in `CI/CD` features with a bit of help from `docker-compose` (work-in-progress).
+- Specify your `CI/CD pipelines` in a `yaml` format that might be comfortable to you if you've used other `CI/CD` systems before.
+- Quickly deploy dedicated `git servers` to `ssh` remote locations using one command.
+It's recommended to install them on some dedicated devices on your LAN such as `Raspberry Pi` running `Raspberry Pi OS (aarch64 or armhf)`.
+Regular `Debian (amd64)` targets are also supported.
+Perhaps it works on some `Debian-derived` distros as well, but that hasn't been tested.
+- Plug in some removable disks to your `git server` and it will find and share any `git repos` it finds to the rest of your LAN.
+- Browse your plugged-in `git repos` with the familiar `GitWeb` UI.

+---

 ## Dependencies

 GitCid will try to install these for you automatically if they're missing from your system, but if it fails, you might need to install them yourself: